MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/zone-threshold-replenishment.md

 # Zone threshold replenishment

-Zone based replenishment uses a min/max [replenishment](replenishment.md) strategy but evaluates entire warehouse zones instead of just individual locations.
+Zone based replenishment uses a min/max [replenishment](replenishment.md) strategy, but evaluates entire warehouse zones instead of just individual locations.
 This helps make it faster for warehouse managers to find out when additional inventory is needed within a picking zone.

 The set up for this feature is similar to the setup for location-based replenishment, except that when you are setting up a template for min/max replenishment, you can now also make a setting that specifies whether the threshold should be evaluated per location or per zone.
 When setting up an evaluation based on zone, you must add specific zones to the zone selection query.